wittend/UncutGem/README.md

 ## Project Mission

-We are creating the world's first fully open-source quantum sensing platform designed from the start to be accessible, future-proof, and mostimportantly; hackable!
+We are creating the world's first fully open-source quantum sensing platform designed from the start to be accessible, future-proof, and most importantly; hackable!

 We are designing, building, provisioning, and aiming for distribution of a fully open hardware platform, complete with fully open firmware, that gives a firm basis for anyone to start learning about quantum sensing through nitrogen vacancy center diamond magnetometry.

-By incorporating key design decisions, we are buildling the basis for what we think will be quantum technology's 'Apple II moment'; the opportunity for anyone who is curious to gain access to a quantum device that they can operate safely at home, with the full capability to customize, improve, develop with, and share knowledge about this incredible technology.
+By incorporating key design decisions, we are building the basis for what we think will be quantum technology's 'Apple II moment'; the opportunity for anyone who is curious to gain access to a quantum device that they can operate safely at home, with the full capability to customize, improve, develop with, and share knowledge about this incredible technology.

+## Contents Overview

+We aim to cover all of the essential information for someone interested to learn about quantum sensing with Nitrogen Vacancy Centre Diamonds, and then have the information and parts-list to go ahead and construct such a device.
+To that end, we cover:

+* The basic science behind this kind of solid state quantum sensing
+* A run down of our design choices and devices/parts used to make the sensor
+* A build guide for putting together a working sensor

+Everything is open source, including the firmware, and we welcome contributions to improve this design!

+## Why Open Source?

+> “Information flow is what the Internet is about.
+Information sharing is power.
+If you don't share your ideas, smart people can't do anything about them, and you'll remain anonymous and powerless.”
+> -- Vint Cerf

+We think that more projects in quantum technology should be open source, so that quantum tech can benefit from the rich ecosystem of 'ready-made' tooling that our existing software and classical technology stacks have enjoyed!
+We firmly believe that by creating an open-source baseline for quantum and quantum-related technologies we immediately gain a number of things:

+* The dissemination of knowledge around quantum technologies allows the general workforce to gain the skills needed to further develop quantum tech.
+* By creating a testbed platform that is designed to be hackable, it is natural to extend its functionality into areas that nobody is currently considering.
+* By using COTS parts and creating and open design, we can drive down the costs associated with quantum sensing.
+* The value proposition for commercial products and services is immediate by comparison to an open-source 'free' baseline.

 ## Cost per Device